zimolzak/Mulder-quote-generator/Readme.md

 faith in that very lie?
 Or is it even the truth?"
 Currently can produce more than 5.0E+17 unique sentences!

 Now with Twitter API hook-up.
+Requires package Twython.

 Usage: